jotego/jtcores/modules/jtframe/doc/macros.md

 JTFRAME_LOGO_NOHEX       | Pocket  | Do not display the chip ID on the logo screen JTFRAME_MCLK             |         | Automatic macro holding the master clock frequency in kHz JTFRAME_MFREQ            |         | Automatically set to the master clock in kHz.
-Depends on JTFRAME_PLL JTFRAME_MIST_DIPBASE     | MiST    | Starting base in status word for MiST dip switches JTFRAME_MIST_DIRECT      | MiST    | On by default.
+Depends on JTFRAME_PLL JTFRAME_DIPBASE          | MiST    | Starting base in status word for MiST dip switches.
+Do not set in [mist] section of macros.def or the MRA will not be correct
+JTFRAME_MIST_DIRECT      | MiST    | On by default.
 Define as 0 to disable.
 Fast ROM load JTFRAME_MOUSE            |         | Enables mouse input.
+See [inputs.md](inputs.md)
-See [inputs.md](inputs.md) JTFRAME_MOUSE_EMUSENS    |         | Positive 9-bit value for the emulated mouse sensitivity.
+JTFRAME_MOUSE_EMUSENS    |         | Positive 9-bit value for the emulated mouse sensitivity.
 Default value is 9'h10.
 MSB should be zero